RyanFleck/Manuals/content/languages/cs.markdown

 Running `apt-get build-dep monodevelop` fixed all of my stability problems.

-# References

-Many are from "C# 5.0 in a Nutshell" 5e.
-J. and B. Albahari, O'Reilly 2012.

 [^1]: "C# 5.0 in a Nutshell" 5e. **Page 17.** Type Basics.
 [^2]: "C# 5.0 in a Nutshell" 5e. **Page 106.** Generics.